skamireddi/immunichain/Lab/Linux1CC.rst

 What are you going to accomplish today?
 The Hyperledger Composer Playground is way to produce Blockchain applications quickly without the heavy technical knowledge.
 We will be using the Cloud Composer Playground.
 We will create our Blockchain application with a .bna file (banana file) that will make up the Immunichain.
 We will then create assets and participants.
 After that, we will submit transactions and see how the participants look after those transactions.
 Toward the end of the lab portion, we will use the Immunichain website to examine how Blockchain can be useful in tracking immunizations between medical providers, selected members and guardians.

 Table of Contents
+	- Part 1: Setting Up Your LinuxONE Community Cloud Account
+	- Part 2: Getting Your Linux Guest Ready for Composer Playground
-	- Part 1: Starting and Creating Your Hyperledger Composer Network
+	- Part 3: Starting and Creating Your Hyperledger Composer Network
-	- Part 2: Creating Assets and Participants
+	- Part 4: Creating Assets and Participants
+	- Part 5: Creating and Switching to Different Identities
-	- Part 3: Submitting Transactions
+	- Part 6: Submitting Transactions
-	- Part 4: Production Immunichain
+	- Part 7: Production Immunichain
+	- Part 8: Connecting Composer to a Fabric
+	- Part 9: Connecting Your Immunichain Fabric to a REST Server

 Prerequisites
 	- Access to the internet